 SECTION 28 Nothing in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, and special act 84-46, shall be construed to deprive the commissioner of environmental protection, the commissioner of health or any successor commissioner or board of any jurisdiction which such commissioners or boards may now or hereafter have.
 Neither the public utilities control authority nor any successor board or commissioner shall have jurisdiction of any kind over the authority, a subsidiary corporation, the representative policy board or the rates fixed or charges collected by the authority.
-The authority shall annually file the report required of municipalities pursuant to section 16-29 of the general statutes with the public utilities control authority.
+The authority shall annually file the report required of municipalities pursuant to section 16-29 of the general statutes with the public utilities control authority or any successor board and the clerks of the towns and cities within the district.

 SECTION 29.
-Insofar as the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, are inconsistent with the provisions of any other general or special act or any municipal ordinance, the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, shall be controlling; provided nothing contained in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 21, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 33, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46 and sections 2 to
+Insofar as the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, are inconsistent with the provisions of any other general or special act or any municipal ordinance, the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, shall be controlling; provided nothing contained in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46 and sections 2 to